AbelBekele/Video-based-learning-platform/README.md

 Video-Based Learning Platform
 =============================

 This is a video-based learning platform built using FastAPI, Python, NoSQL, and Bootstrap.
-The platform allows users to upload and watch educational videos, take quizzes, and track their progress.
+The platform allows users to register on the platform, watch educational videos and track their progress.

 Features
 --------